treyhunner/treyhunner.github.com/source/_posts/2018-11-01-python-deep-comparisons-and-code-readability.markdown

 ['Loquat', 'longan', 'jujube', 'kumquat', 'Cherimoya']
 ```

-Deep comparisons actually predate the `sorted` function's `key` argument in Python.
+**Slight aside**: deep comparisons actually predate the `sorted` function's `key` argument in Python.
 Before there was a key function Python developers would create lists of tuples, sort the lists of tuples, and then grab the actual value they cared about out of that list (which is [discussed in the docs][decorate-sort-undecorate]).

 The `sorted` function isn't the only place where tuple ordering can come in handy.
-Many places where you see a `key` function might be a candidate for relying on tuple ordering.
+Any place where you see a `key` function might be a candidates for relying on tuple ordering.
 For example the `min` and `max` functions:

 ```